4.82% Fixed For Life NatWest Equity Release

 Equity release is a way for homeowners to access the value of their property as a lump sum or regular income.
 Rather than selling your home, you can borrow money against it and use the money to supplement your retirement income, finance home improvements, or pay off debts.

 The most common type of equity release product is known as a lifetime mortgage.
-With this type of product, you borrow a lump sum which is normally paid back with interest when you die or move into long-term care.
+With this type of product, you borrow a lump sum, which is usually paid back with interest when you die or move into long-term care.
 The amount you owe will depend on how much you initially borrowed plus any additional interest accrued over time.
 Other types of products include home reversion plans and drawdown mortgages.

 What does Martin Lewis think of equity release?